 Description of Situation

 As a leader, it becomes essential to analyze the situation and issues for making an effective decision in relation to the organization.
-Leaders need to have the knowledge and analytical skills to understand the rationale behind any situation for providing an adequate solution.
+Leaders need to have the knowledge and analytical skills to understand the reason behind any situation for providing an adequate solution.
 In this chapter I will elaborate on some of my leadership challenges and accomplishments that I have experience in my career and in my small business.
 As per my views, leadership is a way of leading people by example.
-There are a different situation when a leader has to behave and react in a different manner as per the situation.
-Every situation requires different management as per the assessment of the leader.
+There are different situations when a leader has to behave and react in different manners according to the situation.
+Every situation requires different management according to the assessment of the leader.
 In this context, I have described a situation faced by me in T-LJs.
 T-LJs operates in real estate industry, where I worked as the executive manager.
 The company was relatively new, so I was given the charge to develop and handle a team of 4-5 members.
 During my tenure, I observed two major challenging situations that are described below.

 Analysis of Situation